 - The nation's infrastructure is aging, and in need of repair.
 New highways and bridges, as well as schools and other public facilities are needed.

-Opportunities await – and our graduates are well prepared to seize them!
+Opportunities await – and Penn College graduates are well prepared to seize them!

 Please browse through our website to see the career choices you have in the high-tech world of construction and design.
 If we can answer any questions directly, e-mail our office at School of Construction & Design Technologies.